Arrow BOOK

 • Very rare nerve irritation

-Your consultant will discuss individual risks and answer any concerns during your assessment.
+Your consultant will discuss the possible risks, expected benefits, and any concerns during assessment.

 When to consider other options